How to Make a Deathly Hallows Wreath

 Use hot glue to attach the stems to the wreath.
 Start with the back layer of stems and work your way up.
 The main large flower was the last thing I glued on for each section.

-Lastly, glue on the Elder Wand to the middle of the wreath.
+Lastly, glue the Elder Wand to the middle of the wreath.

 Attach a small piece of twine to the back to hang your wreath.